 - inflammation or ulceration of the bowel

-- surgery that has shortened the gut causing malabsorption
+- malabsorption caused by surgery that has shortened the intestines

 - pancreatic enzyme insufficiency

 - radiation therapy to the lower abdomen

 - dumping syndrome.

 types of diarrhea.
 Clay-colored stools are often a result of problems

 with or obstructions of the biliary tract.
 The biliary tract is the drainage

 system for the gall bladder, pancreas and liver.
 Biliary tract blockages